Benefits of Microdosing MDMA: What Does the Science Say?

 The term “microdosing” did not originate with MDMA.
 It started in Silicon Valley boardrooms and Reddit forums where professionals described taking crumbs of LSD before brainstorming sessions.
 When journalists began equating all psychedelics, MDMA got swept into the same conversation, even though its pharmacology differs greatly from classic hallucinogens.

-People who choose to microdose MDMA typically measure out about 10 mg, swallow the capsule in the morning, skip a day, then repeat – a pattern often referred to as “one day on, two days off.”
+People who report microdosing MDMA typically describe measuring out about 10 mg, swallowing the capsule in the morning, skipping a day, then repeating – a pattern often referred to as “one day on, two days off.”
 People who follow that MDMA microdosing schedule report subtle shifts:

 • colors appear brighter